KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

     Configuration features.

-Once you have uploaded the file, you can check and define the metadata (measure or attribute) of each column.
+Once the file has been uploaded, it is important to check and define the metadata (measure or attribute) for each column.
 To switch a measure to an **attribute** (or viceversa), click on **Value** column of the interested row field as shown below.

 .. figure:: media/image101112.png